Garrett-Sens/portfolio/README.md

-# portfolio
+# My Portfolio
-code samples demonstrating my knowledge and skill as a programmer
+Because all of my github contributions are hidden behind private repositories, I have created this public repository as a home for code I have written that I believe demonstrates my knowledge and abilities as a programmer and web developer.